mikezano/zano-press/docs/README.md

 ---
 home: true
-heroImage: /images/bower-logo.png
+heroImage: /images/thinktank.svg
-heroText: How to CSS
+heroText: CSS Think Tank
 tagline: 1001 stories about how CSS can work/not work for you
 actionText: Latest post →
 actionLink: /guide/